alchemicHen/twitter_nba_project/README.md

 NBA Game dataset from: https://www.kaggle.com/nathanlauga/nba-games

-TODO: collect data using snscrape and loop through keywords for teams
+TODO: collect data using snscrape and loop through keywords for teams --Scrape for a list of queries relating to the mavs/whatever team and then drop the duplicates

 TODO: identify which tweets are predictions of games